ThomasTr/Sonos/README.md

 ## Configuration
 Configuration is done in config.php.
 Add your zones and favourite Radiostations.
-Config path for messages must be accesible from sonos player.
+Config path for messages must be accessible from sonos player.

 Be sure your webserver can write in this directory (here 'sonos'), current playing radiostation is saved in a text file.